OpenCTI-Platform/opencti/docs/docs/usage/import-automated.md

 Additional configuration options:

 - User responsible for data creation: Define the user responsible for creating data received from this RSS feed.
 Best practice is to dedicate one user per source for organizational clarity.
-Please [see here](../deployment/connectors.md#connector-token-section) for more information on this good practice.
+Please [see the section "Best practices" below](import-automated.md#best-practices-section) for more information.
 - Import from date: Specify the date of the oldest data to retrieve.
 Leave the field empty to import everything.
 - Default report types: Indicate the report type to be applied to the imported report.
 - Default author: Indicate the default author to be applied to the imported report.
+Please [see the section "Best practices" below](import-automated.md#best-practices-section) for more information.
 - Default marking definitions: Indicate the default markings to be applied to the imported reports.

 ![RSS feed configuration](assets/rss-feed-configuration.png)

+<a id="best-practices-section"></a>
+### Best practices for feed import

+Ensuring a secure and well-organized environment is paramount in OpenCTI.
+Here are two recommended best practices to enhance security, traceability, and overall organizational clarity:

+1. Create a dedicated user for each source: Generate a user specifically for feed import, following the convention `[F] Source name` for clear identification.
+Assign the user to the "Connectors" group to streamline user management and permission related to data creation.
+Please [see here](../deployment/connectors.md#connector-token-section) for more information on this good practice.
+2. Establish a dedicated Organization for the source: Create an organization named after the data source for clear identification.
+Assign the newly created organization to the "Default author" field in feed import configuration if available.

+By adhering to these best practices, you ensure independence in managing rights for each import source through dedicated user and organization structures.
+In addition, you enable clear traceability to the entity's creator, facilitating source evaluation, dashboard creation, data filtering and other administrative tasks.

 ## Digest